Skip to Main Content

 “These requirements mean that designing the architecture of such a system requires very good planning,” says Czarnigowski.
 To achieve this safe, effective design, the Hydrogreen team chose the Ansys SCADE embedded software product collection, mainly using the Ansys SCADE Architect systems and software architecture modeling application in the past year.

-“Ansys SCADE Architect simulation software allows us to design our system in a way that ensures flexibility to change, the possibility of group work, and — most importantly — compliance with the security requirements of embedded systems,” says Czarnigowski.
+“Ansys SCADE Architect software allows us to design our system in a way that ensures flexibility to change, the possibility of group work, and — most importantly — compliance with the security requirements of embedded systems,” says Czarnigowski.
 Using this software, the team designed and developed HYDROS’ vehicle control and management software (VCMS).
 And this wasn’t the end of the use of simulation for this year’s competition.

 For its first step as a participant in the Shell Eco-marathon, the Hydrogreen team needed to pass the technical verification stage, which investigates the whole system of the HYDROS vehicle.
 This stage was particularly challenging this year since the judges made a few last-minute rule changes, such as forbidding carbon-fiber wheels and addressing safety concerns around hydrogen leakage.